The filmmaker

 A vintage film projector is surrounded by large film reels and old records on a shelf.
 The color scheme includes muted tones, and the setting evokes a nostalgic, retro atmosphere.
 The background features a brick wall with some decorative items, such as a small tree and various gadgets that add to the antique theme.

-Freund grew up in suburban Los Angeles and studied History and German at the University of California, Berkeley, then worked in publishing and the restaurant industry for several years before pursuing a career in history.
+Freund grew up in suburban Los Angeles and studied History and German at the University of California, Berkeley, then worked in publishing and the restaurant industry before pursuing a career in history.
 He and his wife divide their time between Maryland and West Virginia, and their kids will be the first to tell you that he makes a really good risotto and pasta Bolognese.